Running with Docker

 Run from the Terminal

-You run the validator by starting the container.
-You must mount the config folder you created above, so the validator can read files in it.
-Assuming the config folder you created is at ./config, you can use $PWD to construct the absolute path:
+For testing real equipment, mount the config folder you created above.
+Assuming the config folder is at ./config, use $PWD to construct the absolute host path:

-% docker run --name rsmp_validator -it -v $PWD/config:/config -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator
+% docker run --name rsmp-validator -it -v $PWD/config:/config -p 13111:13111 ghcr.io/rsmp-nordic/rsmp_validator

 By default the validator listens on port 13111 when testing RSMP sites.
 The port must be mapped using the -p option, as shown above.